 4. Automate – set it and forget it

-You’re going to be plenty busy on 7 December, so don’t add the extra pressure of doing your marketing.
+You’re going to be plenty busy on Small Business Saturday, so don’t add the extra pressure of doing your marketing.
 Get as much out of the way as possible with automation.
 Schedule your emails and social media posts in advance and that stress will disappear.
 Read this post to learn more about email automation.

 5. A way to collect email addresses

 This is really important.
 The reason?
 You want to be able to keep in touch with every new customer, regardless of whether you have a shop or are an online business.
 Capturing email addresses is a great way to do that.
 So, make sure you’re prepared by having a clipboard and a form by your till if you have a shop.
 If you’re online-only, have a box on every page of your website.
 Read this post for more ways to grow your email list.

 It doesn’t matter whether your business has a physical presence or is online only.
 You need to make sure your website is working before the day arrives.
 You need to give people every chance to find you, learn more about you and buy from you.
 So, test everything’s working properly before the big day.